 Tools for Teaching Online

-Due to the Covid 19 situation, this is being added temporarily to this Learning Unit.
+Due to the Covid 19 situation, these resources have been added temporarily to this Learning Unit.

 Creating, annotating, and editing Adobe Acrobat pdf files

 Adobe Acrobat has become a standard way to post and share documents that can be viewed, edited, and/or downloaded on virtually any device.
 This makes it extremely useful for teaching online and working together virtually.